Metro, Los Angeles

 In July 2003, a website was launched as a public service by several Los Angeles government agencies promoting the use of the Los Angeles Metro fixed rail and rapid bus lines to get out and experience Los Angeles.
 The site known as ExperienceLA.com promotes the use of the Red Line, Blue Line, Gold Line and Green Line along with the Rapid Bus Lines on Wilshire Blvd and Ventura Blvd to get around Los Angeles.
 The website includes neighborhood tours along these lines for Hollywood, NoHo, Thais Town, Original Farmers Market.
 In addition, the site talks about getting to and from LAX using this system.
 A trip on the Gold Line from Union Station to Pasadena has much to offer.
 It is possible to see Los Angeles without a car.

 For your Los Angeles Metro trip, you should get a TAP card for your bus and rail travel.
 OK, I know, yet another card to put in the wallet!
 Metro has decided that paper passes are just way too evil and it wants you to go green with the tap.
 If you have an old Metro paper stub, it'll be a collector's item!

 Get a TAP card for $1 at a Metro rail stop station or in advance of arriving in L.A. at taptogo.net.
-Also, you can also obtain a Tap card at Metro customer centers (one in Patasouras Plaza on the low level--expect a considerable wait as I often see many people there waiting on service) or at the pass center along Wilshire Blvd (at La Brea), along with other locations.
+TAP is $2 at pass sales locations, like at Metro customer centers (one in Patasouras Plaza (open M-F) on the low level--expect a considerable wait as I often see many people there waiting on service) or at the pass center along Wilshire Blvd (at La Brea), along with other locations.